-Van Andel Institute Graduate School (VAIGS) trains today’s students to be tomorrow’s scientific leaders through an innovative, scientifically rigorous and inquiry-based Ph.D. program in cell and molecular genetics.
+Van Andel Institute Graduate School (VAIGS) trains today’s students to be tomorrow’s scientific leaders through an innovative, scientifically rigorous and inquiry-based Ph.D. program in molecular and cellular biology.
 Housed within Van Andel Research Institute, a world-class biomedical research organization based in Grand Rapids, Michigan, the Graduate School offers students an exceptional scientific education, mentorship by experienced faculty members and exposure to the full spectrum of research, from basic research in the lab to translation to the clinic.

 Learn how to start your journey to a Ph.D.